RepedeMonica/Advanced-Topics-in-Neural-Networks-Template-2025/Lab09/SequenceModels-UnifiedFramework.md

 ### SSM

-* Re-unifies state and memory into a single expanded state..
+* Re-unifies state and memory into a single expanded state.
 * Uses selective linear dynamics instead of explicit gates.
-* Implicit high-order memory through the structure of $M$.
+* Implicit high-order memory through the structure of $\mathbf{M}$.